Lucy N. Colman: Personal life

 Colman – also referred to as Lucy Davis and Lucy Newhall Danforth Colman during different times of her life – was born in Sturbridge, Massachusetts, to parents Hannah Newhall (who died in 1824) and Erastus Danforth (a blacksmith).
 She first married John Maubry Davis (also a universalist) in 1835 but he died six years later from tuberculosis.
 Eight years later she married Luther Coleman, who was killed 11 years later in a work accident at the New York Central railroad.
 She argued that it was negligence, due to the fact that the company did not spend the money that was needed for repairs.
 The company paid for the funeral, but when prompted by Colman to financially support her thereafter, refused.

 Colman had one child, a daughter, named Gertrude.
 Having her made her think about why married women and mothers had such few rights and seemed to utterly depend on the "goodwill of their husbands" for any kind of freedoms.
 When Gertrude died in 1862, she opted for a secular memorial conducted by Frederick Douglass as opposed to holding a traditional funeral.

 First yearnings for justice

 Very early in her life, Colman felt disturbed by injustices in the world.
 At age six, she was "horrified" to discover that slavery existed and often asked her mom about it.
-By the time she was 35 years old, she had renounced Christianity, "more because of [the church's] complicity with slavery than from a full understanding of the foolishness of its creeds."
+By the time she was 35 years old, she had renounced the Christian church, "more because of its complicity with slavery than from a full understanding of the foolishness of its creeds."
+She later embraced spiritualism along with some of the more radical abolitionist and women's rights activists at the time.